Edefritz/edefritz.github.io/_posts/2021-01-21-kafka-avro-javascript.md

 };
 ```

+## Produce a message using the AVRO schema

 This is how we can build a producer.
-Before pushing a message (of type MyMessage which we defined above) we will encode it usind the AVRO schema from the registry.
+Before pushing a message (of type MyMessage which we defined above) we will encode it using the AVRO schema from the registry.

 ```ts
 // push the actual message to kafka const produceToKafka = async (registryId: number, message: MyMessage) => {